balena-io/debugging-masterclass/README.md

 data.

-Before discussion on persistent data, it's worth noting that occasionally customer applications store data to the service container instead of a persistent data volume.
+Before discussion on persistent data, it's worth noting that occasionally customer apps store data to the service container instead of a persistent data volume.
 Sometimes, this data is intended as temporary, so doing so is not an issue (although if they are doing so and expecting it to stay permanent, this will not occur as service container rebuilds will remove the